User guide

 Hosting

-- Creating a game costs 5 tournament coins.
+• Creating a game is free for casual play (ladder points off).
+If you turn on match results count toward ladder points, hosting costs 5 tournament coins.
 You earn coins by participating in tournaments (see Tournament coins).
-If you cancel before the match is created (i.e. before all slots are filled), the coins are refunded.
+If you cancel before the match is created (before all slots are filled), any ladder hosting fee is refunded.

 Joining